 - It should also detail the responsibilities, costs and penalties that the two of you have agreed upon.

 - All of my clients know what I expect of them and what happens if they don’t keep up their end of the bargain.

 - However, they also know that if they stick to the plan but don’t achieve 100% of their results, they WON’T be stuck paying for 100% of their training session fees.

 - They pay only for the results that we have achieved as a team.

 While I seldom discuss it here on Health Habits, I have been a personal trainer for a long time.
-While I have worked in lots of different gyms, I have been out on my own, doing in-home personal training in downtown Toronto, for a loooonnngggg time now.
+While I have worked in lots of different gyms, I have been out on my own, doing in-home personal training in downtown Toronto, for the past 6 years.
 During that time, I have met a lot of good personal trainers and a lot of bad personal trainers.
 And, I have seen a lot of those bad trainers make a lot of good money from people who think that a trainer with a life-long six-pack is better than one who has had to work hard for their fitness.

-If you have any questions about personal training, please leave a comment and I will respond with my best advice.
+If you have any questions about personal training, please comment or email me ( email@example.com ).

 Health Habits is my attempt at building up some good karma.
 You will always get my best advice at a good price – free.

 If you like what you see here, click here for updates